By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 A bit of a mean question, but could you tell me some of your favourite composers for the voice?

 I’ve been listening to a lot of bel canto opera lately, which I’ve been loving.
 It can be a little daunting and scary to listen to because there’s typically a lot of coloratura!
-(Fast-paced virtuosic vocalisations) I’ve really warmed to Rossini in particular.
-I love Il Viaggio a Reims, which I saw here and I felt like it really changed me.
+(Fast-paced virtuosic vocalisations).
+I’ve really warmed to Rossini in particular.
+I love Il Viaggio a Reims, which I saw in Melbourne.
+I felt like it really changed me.
 His style is florid and virtuosic, which I see as a bit of a challenge.

 I am a sucker for Puccini.
 I think every soprano is!
 He writes such beautiful music.
 And all of his operas somehow connected in a way, so listening to La Boheme and going back and listening to parts of Suor Angelica, there are elements that are really similar.
 I really love how connected they are.
 Those are the sort of things you only find out when you get to perform a lot of his works.